Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R9 290X should perform much faster than the Radeon RX 570 overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon R9 290X will be 40% faster than the Radeon RX 570 overall, because of its higher data rate. (explain)

-Texel RateThe Radeon RX 570 is a small bit (more or less 6%) better at texture filtering than the Radeon R9 290X. (explain)
+Texel RateThe Radeon RX 570 is a small bit (approximately 6%) more effective at AF than the Radeon R9 290X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison